 Of course, the success of the individual is important too – but not just in the short term for their confidence and ability to do the work, but because, when we learn new skills and apply them, we create habits.
-If we aren’t helping people start with the right habits, we are hampering their leadership growth for the rest of their careers.
+If we aren’t helping people start with the right habits, or providing them with the correct equipment they need to work, whether that’s a particular piece of software, or something practical like these work platforms for a more industrial setting, we are hampering their leadership growth for the rest of their careers.

 So helping these new leaders is important, but how do we do it?
 Here is a short list